alangpierce/alangpierce.github.io/source/about/index.markdown

 footer: true
 ---

-I'm a developer with a wide range of interests: CS theory, math, compilers, distributed systems, software engineering, Android, React, and lots of other things.
-I'm typically a "backend" person in one way or another, although I've also done a fair amount of UI work.
+I'm a software engineer at [Benchling](https://benchling.com/enterprise).
+I'm a full stack engineer, although these days, I mostly focus on frontend tech.
+But I have a wide range of other interests: CS theory, math, compilers, distributed systems, software engineering, Android, and lots of other things.

 Previously, I was at Khan Academy, where I worked on the infrastructure team.
 Among other things, I worked on the A/B testing framework and the API, and